EpicTeamOfAwesome/samantha-web-angular/README.md

 # Samantha

-The Frontend of the Home Automation System built in Angular.
+Frontend for Samantha: A Quality of Life Home Assistant built on the Angular Framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.